 But Taiwanese food is more than just the sum of its influences.
 Recent decades have seen a growing recognition around the world and by Taiwanese themselves of a national cuisine that is distinctly Taiwanese and is as innovative as it is true to its complex past.
 Much of this innovation has taken place on the streets, thus it on the streets that you’ll find the true taste of Taiwan.

 For restaurant foods, that’s a whole other world.
 If you’re interested to take a peek into it, check out my guide to the top restaurants in Taipei, organized by style of food.
 Many years of eating have gone into it!

 *Note about language: I’ve written food names in English, Mandarin, pinyin, or the Taiwanese language first, depending on what is most commonly used by English speakers in Taiwan, or in some cases, my personal preference.

 Table of Contents

 Introducing the ultimate, you-haven’t-been-to-Taiwan-if-you-haven’t-tried-these Taiwanese street foods!
 If you’re taking a trip to Taiwan or planning on moving to Taiwan, consider these your entry level foods guaranteed to lead to an addiction.

 1. Oyster Omelet (O-A-Chian/蚵仔煎)

 What is it?
 Eggs, greens, and oysters fried in batter and topped with a sweet & sour sauce.
 Options may include shrimp and spicy sauce.

-Where to find it: Night markets across Taiwan.
-Ningxia Night Market and the underground section of Shilin Night Markets are especially known for them.
+Where to find it: Night markets in Taichung and across Taiwan.
+Ningxia Night Market in Taipei and the underground section of Shilin Night Market are especially known for them.